Lead validation: Definitions

 In the examples cited above, the importance of lead validation becomes clear: Without lead validation, the PPC advertiser will assume it has received 200 leads (500 inquiries versus 300 validated leads) that do not, in fact, exist.
 This serious flaw in analytics causes several marketing- and business-related problems.

 Methods of Generating Leads Online

-Companies have several options for online lead generation, each having its own campaign structures, metrics and set of best practices.
-The most important and typically most effective options are:
+Companies have several options for online lead generation, each with its own campaign structures, metrics, and best practices.
+The most important and typically most effective options are as follows: